localstack/docs/content/en/aws/iam/index.md

 Since 1.0, our policy engine logs output related to failed policy evaluation to the LocalStack log.
 There, you can see which additional policies are necessary for your request to succeed.
-You need to enable `DEBUG=1` to see this log messages.
+You need to enable `DEBUG=1` to see these log messages.

 For example, let us try to add a policy for creating Lambda functions, but only pass `lambda:CreateFunction` as allowed action - `iam:PassRole` (which is also required) is missing: